rabelenda/onyx-scheduler/Readme.md

 The main point of extension is creating new `Job` types.
 For this just extend the `Job` class, and add the type in `Job` class in `JsonSubTypes` annotation to let
 [jackson](https://github.com/FasterXML/jackson) know how to distinguish the JSON from the new job from the others.
+If you need some singletons (bean), could be for performance issues or just due to the logic required, then add them to `OnyxSchedulerApplication` or create a `@Configuration` class.